Sheena M. Reeves, Ph.D.

 Biography:

-Dr. Sheena M. Reeves is an associate professor in the chemical engineering department at Prairie View A&M University and has been a member of the faculty for over eight years.
+Dr. Sheena M. Reeves is an associate professor in the chemical engineering department at Prairie View A&M University and has been a member of the faculty for over twelve years.
 Dr. Reeves has a B.S. in Chemical Engineering (2006) from Mississippi State University (MSU) in Starkville, MS. In 2011 she became the first African American to graduate from MSU with a Ph.D. in Chemical Engineering.
-At PVAMU, she serves as the freshman student advisor and the primary advisor for Omega Chi Epsilon honor society.
-Dr. Reeves participates in many professional organizations including the American Institute of Chemical Engineers where she is the chair of the Societal Impact Operating Council.
-Dr. Reeves is also major supporter of undergraduate research and mentorship.
+Dr. Reeves is a major supporter of undergraduate research and mentorship.

 Research Interests: